InversionSpaces/KEEP/proposals/refinement-classes.md

 ## Refinement types

 A refinement type $RT(T, p)$ is a type that narrows values of type $T$ to those that satisfy the predicate $p$.
-In other words, values of type $RT(T, p)$ are those and only those values of type $T$ for which $p(v)$ is $true$.
+In other words, values of type $RT(T, p)$ are those and only those values $v$ of type $T$ for which $p(v)$ is $true$.
 For example, we can define a type of positive integers as
 $Pos = RT(Int, v \rightarrow v > 0)$.

-Refinement types are well suited for expressing pre- and post-conditions for functions calls by encoding constraints into the types of arguments and return values
+Refinement types are well suited for expressing pre- and post-conditions for functions by encoding constraints into the types of arguments and return values.

 Note that for a value to be of a refinement type is a semantic property and thus might depend on the context of an execution.
 For example, if we have `val v: Int`, then in the